 Kallirachi is a small village on the western side of the island.
-History of the village dates back ten centuries ago, when pirates from Tripoli used woods around Kallirachi to create a fleet of ships to invade Thessaloniki.
+History of the village goes back ten centuries ago when pirates from Tripoli used wood around Kallirachi to create a fleet of ships to invade Thessaloniki.

 Throughout history, it was burnt down and dynamited several times, both by Turks and pirates.

 It is only a few kilometers from Skala Kallirachi and to it leads an excellent, paved road.
 Tucked away in the countryside.
 Alleys are narrow, cobbled and generally too narrow for cars.
-In the center of the village is the smaller folk and maritime museum.
+In the center of the village is a small folk and maritime museum.

 For some parts of Kallirachi you can catch a beautiful view of the coast and the sea, and the sunsets are beautiful because the village is located in the west of the island.
 View of the untouched nature, landscapes, vast olive groves leaves you breathless.

 To check out accommodation offers in Skala Kallirachi click HERE.